A game of thrones.

 Bórú tried to mend the rift with Máelmórda, but Gormlaith was at the centre of a conspiracy, inciting her brother to rebellion, out of shame felt at the subordination of her province of Leinster to Bórú’s overlordship.
 Leinster withdrew its official submission to the High King and prepared for battle.
 Sitric of Dublin promised support to his uncle, who also sought aid from the Uí Néill in Aileach and other Irish princes.
 Máelmórda’s allies attacked Bórú’s loyal ally, Máel Sechnaill in Meath.
 The king of Tara retaliated leading an army into the Norse-controlled territory of north Co.
 Dublin and burning Sitric’s heartland from Fingal to the Hill of Howth, but a contingent of his army was overtaken south of Swords and defeated by Sitric and Máelmórda.
 The two kings continued their attacks on Máel Sechnaill’s kingdom of Meath, from which they brought back plunder and captives to Dublin.
 Sitric travelled overseas to gain more aid and support from Vikings outside Ireland, most notably Earl Sigurd of Orkney and Brodir of the Isle of Man.
 Sitric promised Sigurd his mother’s hand in marriage and overlordship of the eastern kingdoms on the death of Bórú.
 The conflict Gormlaith engineered now came to a climax at the Battle of Clontarf.

 The two armies met at Clontarf on Good Friday, 23 April 1014.
 Bórú had an army of around 5,000, mainly Munster men, but also his allies from Tara and Meath, and Vikings from the south.
 Facing them was an army of around 3,000 Leinstermen, ‘foreign’ Norsemen and Dublin Norsemen.
+The Leinster contingent may have been fairly small.
 At the head of the Leinstermen was Máelmórda mac Murchada, king of Leinster.
 Sitric did not take part in the battle, remaining within the dún of Dublin to ensure it did not fall into Irish hands, as it had after the Battle of Glenn Máma.
 He watched the course of the fight unfold from the wooden battlements of Dublin.
 With him was his wife, Sláine, daughter of Brian Bórú, and possibly his mother Gormlaith, wife of Brian Bórú.

 Clontarf was the bloodiest battle in Irish history up to that time.
+It began at sunrise and continued into the evening.
 The battle saw the Norse and Leinster army annihilated.
-Every one of their leaders, Máelmórda, Sigurd, and Brodir were slain; Sitric’s brother, Dubgall was killed leading the Dublin contingent.
+Every one of their leaders, Máelmórda, Sigurd, and Brodir were slain; Sitric’s brother, Dubgall was killed leading the Dublin contingent, and also his nephew Gilla Ciarain.
 Máelmórda fell on the battlefield, but it is unknown how.
 There also fell an Uí Muiredaig prince, Tuathal mac Augaire, who was a potential king of Leinster, and the son of Brogarbán mac Conchobair, from whom the Uí Conchobair Failgi (O’Connor Faly) descend.
 Although victorious Brian was killed by Brodir of Man, who was fleeing the battle.
 Brodir gathered a few warriors and burst through the thinned pen of shields guarding the seventy-three-year-old High King and killed him with a blow of his axe.
 He was instantly captured and subsequently suffered a very long, cruel, and grisly death.